 As well as the usual brightly lit neon billboard signs many of the tower blocks, hotels and shops were all lit in swathes of sparkling decorations.
 Pink petalled flowers were strung across streets, blue and silver stars and swags adorned another and a giant, gold dragon twisted and turned its fiery way down Le Loi Street.
 All this added to by the buzz of a million motor scooters with their lights creating a moving spectacle all of their own.

-As with many of the larger hotels it was compulsory, when booking a room, to buy into their New Year celebrations which meant dinner would be in The Rex on New Year’s Eve.
+As with many of the larger hotels it was compulsory, when booking a room, to buy into their New Year celebrations which meant dinner would be in The Rex Hotel on New Year’s Eve.
 But given its superb location and the view from the rooftop terrace we didn’t miss out on any of the atmosphere in the streets below – in fact, we had a fabulous view of everything and we went down to the street a couple of times through the evening to get up close to the celebrations.